Each person is different — there is no diet that works for everyone.

 The high potassium in fruit may be an issue for some, lowering blood sugar and sodium levels.
 It may also deplete Vitamin A.

-Protein is a confusing macronutrient in illness.
+Protein is a confusing macronutrient in chronic illness.

 Sometimes meat is poorly tolerated — other times, it’s the only food tolerable food around.